Midland–Odessa shootings: Perpetrator

-The day after the shooting, police identified the shooter as 36-year-old Seth Aaron Ator of Lorena, Texas.
+The day after the shooting, police identified the shooter as 36-year-old Seth Aaron Ator (September 17, 1982 – August 31, 2019) of Lorena, Texas.
 Officials initially refused to identify Ator as they did not want to give him any notoriety.
-He grew up in Lorena, and attended McLennan Community College in Waco, Texas.
+Ator was born in Amarillo, Texas, and moved to Lorena in January 1995.
+Ator withdrew from Lorena High School in November 2000 to enroll in a GED program, which he later enrolled in McLennan Community College in Waco, Texas in 2005.
 He was arrested in Waco in 2001 for trespassing and evading arrest for trying to break into a woman's bedroom after threatening to kill her brother, which he pleaded guilty to in 2002.

 Ator lived in West Odessa in Ector County in "a metal shack that lacked electricity, plumbing, a floor and even furniture"; he lived alone, except for a small dog.
 A neighbor said that, well before his killing spree, he had yelled at her while carrying a large rifle.
 She also said he sometimes shot animals from his roof, which she had complained to police about, but they never responded to her complaint.
 Another neighbor told the Associated Press that her family had lived near Ator for the past five months and were afraid of him due to his tendency to shoot rabbits in the nighttime and him banging on their door early one morning.

 In January 2014, Ator failed a national criminal background check when he tried to purchase a gun; the system flagged him as ineligible because of a prior local court determination that he was mentally unfit.
 According to law enforcement officials, Ator subsequently bought the gun used in the shooting via a private sale, without having to go through a background check.